greenled/portainer-stack-utils/README.md

 ## How to install

-Download the binaries for your platform from [the releases page](https://github.com/greenled/portainer-stack-utils/releases).
-The binaries have no external dependencies.
+Download the binaries for your platform and architecture from [the releases page](https://github.com/greenled/portainer-stack-utils/releases).

-You can also install the source code with `go` and build the binaries yourself.

 ## How to use